edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

         --save-dev

-The ``@edgedb/generate`` package provides a set of code generation tools that are useful when developing an EdgeDB-backed applications with TypeScript/JavaScript.
+The ``@edgedb/generate`` package provides a set of code generation tools that are useful when developing an Gel-backed applications with TypeScript/JavaScript.
 We're going to write queries using our :ref:`query builder <edgedb-js-qb>`, but before we can, we need to run the query builder generator.